augmented-os/augmented-os/docs/architecture/schemas/task_definitions.md

-# Tasks
+# Task Definitions

 ## Overview

-Tasks are the atomic units of work within the workflow system.
-Each task represents a discrete piece of functionality that can be composed into larger workflows.
-Tasks are designed to be:
+Task definitions are templates that describe the atomic units of work within the workflow system.
+Each task definition represents a reusable piece of functionality that can be composed into larger workflows.
+Task definitions are designed to be:

 * Self-contained and independently executable
 * Reusable across different workflows